fgillet4/Humidity_Control_Arduino/README.md

 ```bash
 sudo systemctl status humidity-control.service
 ```
-# Arduino CLI Setup on Raspberry Pi
+# Arduino Command Line Interface (CLI) Setup on Raspberry Pi

 Follow these steps to install, set up, and use the `arduino-cli` on the Raspberry Pi to compile and upload sketches to your Arduino board.
+The use of this is to be able to change or upload new arduino sketches from ssh.
+Make sure you are ssh'd into the Pi.

 ## 1. Installing `arduino-cli`